zzulueta/github-copilot-L400-exercises/Exercises/Exercises2.md

 ## **Prerequisites - Setup for Code Review Session**

-**Overview**: Follow these quick setup steps to prepare for code review exercises.
+**Overview**: Follow these quick setup steps to prepare for governance and documentation exercises.
-### Part A: Clone the Sample Repository (if you haven't done Exercises1.md)
+### Part A: Clone the Sample Repository (if you haven't done any exercise)
 1. Visit url: https://github.com/github-samples/pets-workshop
 2. Click on **Use this template** to create a new repository in your own GitHub account.
 Name the repository `pets-workshop`.
 3. Clone the new repository to your local machine.
 Open VS Code and Run in terminal: